Sayuksh/techstack-assignment-action/README.md

 # techstack-assignment-action
-Hii, My name is Ayush Aditya.
+Hii, My name is Ayush Aditya student of BTech AIML.
 This is a developer assessment task of TechStack Assignment:-
 Create a github webhook